jsheppard95/Amazon_Vine_Analysis/README.md

 - Majority of votes considered helpful, i.e `helpful_votes / total_votes >= 0.5`

-We then split the resulting dataframe in two, with one dataframe containing paid reviews, i.e `vine == "Y"`, and the other containing unpaid reviews, i.e `vine == "N"`.
-We then use `.groupby("star_rating").agg(count("star_rating"))` to obtain the count of each rating level for each dataframe, as shown in [Rating Counts Summary](Images/rating_counts_summary.png).
-We then summarize this information to obtain the dataframe shown in [Results](Images/vine_results_df.png).
+We then split the resulting DataFrame in two, with one DataFrame containing paid reviews, i.e `vine == "Y"`, and the other containing unpaid reviews, i.e `vine == "N"`.
+We then use `.groupby("star_rating").agg(count("star_rating"))` to obtain the count of each rating level for each DataFrame, as shown in [Rating Counts Summary](Images/rating_counts_summary.png).
+We then summarize this information to obtain the DataFrame shown in [Results](Images/vine_results_df.png).
 In summary, we find:

 - Total Number of Vine Reviews: 7, Total Number of Non-Vine Reviews: 105979